Ada-Developers-Academy/LessonPlanning/lessons/02_hashes.md

 favorite_flavors["Norah"]
 </code></pre>

+### Hashes In-Depth
+`{first_name: "Ada", last_name: "Lovelace"}`

+- {}, symbolizes the collection, everything inside of the curly braces is part of the collection
+- first_name, is the pointer or key
+- "Ada", is the value of the first_name key.
+The value of a Ruby hash can be any ruby object, including the ruby representations of the data types we've outlined so far.
+- "," separates each key value pair

 ## Iterating through Hashes
 We can use the `.each` method with hashes, too.
 With hashes, we have access to both the key and the value for each element of the hash.